 The contactors are suitable for mounting only on insulating panels up to 2 inches thick.
-As the frame is at the same potential as the two moving contacts, special insulating precautions must be taken if a contactor is to be mounted on a conducting surface.
+As the frame is at the same potential as the normally-closed moving contact, special insulating precautions must be taken if a contactor is to be mounted on a conducting surface.

 Electrical Interlocks.
-The Type L-45 normally-open electrical interlock and the Type L-47 normally-closed electrical interlock may be applied to the contactors in numbers limited according to Table No. 1.
-It should be noted that a contactor having magnetic blowouts on both poles can accommodate a total of four interlocks, whereas a contactor having a magnetic blowout on its normally-open pole only is limited to two interlocks.
+The Type L-46 normally-open electrical interlock and the Type L-47 normally-closed electrical interlock may be applied to the contactors in numbers limited according to Table No. 1.
+It should be noted that a contactor having magnetic blowouts on all poles can accommodate a total of four interlocks, whereas a contactor having magnetic blowouts on its normally-open poles only is limited to two interlocks.